leportella/v4/content/en/posts/2020-12-04-ternary-operators.md

 date: 2020-12-04T08:28:52-03:00
 ---

+One thing that I always say that is hard from learning computer science by yourself, is not knowing what you don't know.
+I learned the name of a couple of concepts that I am going to share, so people know they exist 😊

 When I started studying Python, if a new variable depended on another variable, I would write something like this: